auspred/auspol2025-key-seats/index.md

 The Division of Forde is an Australian Electoral Division in Queensland, established in 1984 and named after Frank Forde, who briefly served as Prime Minister in 1945.
 It encompasses areas south of Brisbane, including parts of the Gold Coast and Logan City councils.

 - **Beenleigh**: Beenleigh, located within the Division of Forde, has been a focal point in recent political discussions, particularly concerning law and order policies.
 In the lead-up to the 2024 Queensland state election, debates intensified over youth justice reforms, with significant attention from both major parties.
 These discussions have had a direct impact on communities like Beenleigh, where concerns about crime and safety are paramount.
 The election results indicated a shift in voter sentiment, reflecting the community's response to these pressing issues.
 (The Guardian, 2024)
+#### References
+['The Guardian.
+(2024, October 9).
+A bizarre game of political chicken?
+How Queensland lurched to the right on law and order.
+Retrieved from https://www.theguardian.com/australia-news/2024/oct/09/a-bizarre-game-of-political-chicken-how-queensland-lurched-to-the-right-on-law-and-order-election-2024']

 | Type | Affiliation | Candidate | Volunteer to Help |
 | ------- | ------- | ------- | ------- |